kanhaiya-gupta/MongoDB-Nobel-Prize-Explorer/docs/README.md

 ---

 ### Notes
-- **Serial Run**: Assumes `main.py` orchestrates `extract.py`, `transform.py`, `load.py`, and `visualization.py`.
-If your `main.py` differs, I can refine this section with its actual logic.
-- **Kubernetes Run**: Reflects your current setup with Argo Workflows and chunked processing.
-The RBAC fix is referenced but not repeated unless needed.
+- **Integration of `argo-rbac.yaml`**: Explicitly mentioned in the Kubernetes setup and troubleshooting sections to reflect its role in fixing the RBAC error you encountered.
+- **Serial Run**: Kept simple, assuming `main.py` orchestrates the pipeline using `src/` modules.
+If it uses `scripts/` instead, let me know, and I’ll adjust.
+- **Kubernetes Run**: Streamlined to match your workflow, with `argo-rbac.yaml` as a key component.
 - **Placement**: Save as `docs/README.md` per your structure.
-- **Customization**: Replace `<repository-url>` with your repo link if applicable.

-Let me know if you want to tweak any part (e.g., add specific script details or test instructions)!
+This version should fully document both execution paths and address the RBAC issue we resolved.
+Let me know if you’d like further refinements!